 Not Being In Alignment With Your Brand

 People identify with a brand when all the elements are consistent and in alignment.
 That means the visual elements, the images and the text all work together to give a clear message.
-Sometimes people forget that even the their “about me” section of their website should be written with your brand in mind.
+Sometimes people forget that even the their “about me” section of their website should be written with your brand and ideal clients in mind.

 Here Are Some Examples Of Things I’ve Actually Seen

-The images are all posed family formals & staged portraits
+The images are all heavily posed portraits

 Their personal branding images are all taken in cafes and urban areas

-The photographer has a very edgy logo & modern website template
+They have a very edgy logo & modern website template

-The photographer is trying to market themselves as an elopement photographer
+They are trying to market themselves as an elopement photographer

 If you are feeling stuck, and like you are not attracting the right kinds of clients, it’s definitely worth having a look at your website and looking at whether you are sending out mixed messages.
 If you are too close to it, you can even ask a friend or family member to take a look and ask them to describe you and your business based on what they see.

 Or if you are looking for some input from someone who doesn’t know you or your business, I offer 1-on-1 mentoring sessions, where we can do a review of your website and your branding, and identify and areas where you can improve.
-You can find out more about mentoring sessions HERE.
+You can find out more about consulting sessions HERE.